mcm223/dwa15-spring2018/laravel/validation.md

 @endif
 ```

-Read the section on [Working with Error Messages](https://laravel.com/docs/validation#working-with-error-messages) to see more about the methods available to you in the `$error` MessageBag.
+Read the docs page [Working with Error Messages](https://laravel.com/docs/validation#working-with-error-messages) to see more about the methods available to you in the `$error` MessageBag.

 ## Available validation rules